50 Ohm Transmission Lines with Extreme Wavelength Compression Based on Superconducting Nanowires on High-Permittivity Substrates

 To demonstrate the potential for extreme wavelength compression using our material system, we fabricated the coplanar waveguide (CPW) double resonator device shown in figure \ref{fig:Layout}.
 The device maintains a characteristic impedance of approximately $50$ $\Omega$, with a CPW that transitions from a center conductor width of $400$ $\mu$m and a gap width between the center conductor and the coplanar grounds of $360$ $\mu$m at the edges of the chip -- large enough to facilitate wirebonding -- to a center conductor width of $5$ $\mu$m and a gap width of $1.75$ $\mu$m in the center of the chip.
 The transition maintains a constant fractional change in the center conductor width per unit length.
 In the center section, two half-wave stub resonators connect between the center conductor of the main CPW and ground.
 The resonators are in a CPW geometry with a center conductor width of $560$ nm and a gap width of $120$ nm.
 The length of the longer resonator is $300$ $\mu$m and the length of the shorter resonator is $200$ $\mu$m.
 An equivalent circuit model is shown in figure \ref{fig:Layout}a.

-The substrate consists of 370 $\mu$m thick high-resistivity (001) Si ($\rho > 1$ k$\Omega$cm) with a 100 nm thick layer of epitaxial (001) STO grown via molecular beam epitaxy (MBE).
+The substrate consists of 100 nm of epitaxial (001) STO grown via molecular beam epitaxy (MBE) on a 370 $\mu$m thick high-resistivity (001) Si ($\rho > 1$ k$\Omega$cm).
 The initiation of the heteroepitaxial growth of STO on Si is key to obtaining a crystalline STO film\cite{Warusawithana} and involves a controlled sequence of steps that kinetically suppresses the formation of an amorphous oxide layer on Si\cite{Warusawithana,Li} and reduces the tendency for the STO film to form islands.\cite{Kourkoutis} Once a thin crystalline STO template was formed with in-plane epitaxial relationship STO [100] parallel to Si [110], the growth conditions were maintained at $\approx 700^{\circ}$C substrate temperature and $\approx 5 \times 10^{-7}$ Torr oxygen background pressure to obtain a 260 molecular-layer thick (100 nm) STO film.
 Throughout the growth, reflection high energy electron diffraction (RHEED) patterns showed good crystalline quality of the film.
 See the Supplementary Material for additional growth details.
 Crystal quality was also evaluated using post-growth x-ray diffraction measurements: rocking curve measurements in $\omega$ of the out-of-plane STO 002 reflection showed a full-width at half-maximum of $\Delta \omega = 0.17^{\circ}$.
 To minimize oxygen vacancies which could lead to increased dielectric losses, the film was cooled down to below $150$ $^{\circ}$C under an oxygen background pressure of $\approx 5 \times 10^{-7}$ Torr before removing the sample from the MBE chamber.

 A $\approx 15$ nm thick NbN film\cite{Medeiros} was deposited on the STO-Si substrate via reactive magnetron sputtering of niobium in the presence of nitrogen gas on the room temperature substrate.
 The device was patterned using 125 kV electron beam lithography with ZEP530A (Zeon corp.) positive tone resist.
 The patterns were developed in o-Xylene at $\approx 0$ $^{\circ}$C and were transferred into NbN with reactive ion etching in a CF\textsubscript{4} plasma.
 After etching, the resist residues were removed with N-Methyl-2-pyrrolidone.
 The measured critical temperature of the device was $12.0$ K and the switching current measured between one end of the CPW center conductor and ground -- i.e. measuring the two resonators in parallel -- was 813 $\mu$A at a temperature of 1.5 K.